 Electronic records are acceptable.
-The supplier must have the means to manage electronic security of records, electronic signatures of monitors and reviewers and the means for electronic review.
+The site must have the means to manage electronic security of records, electronic signatures of monitors and reviewers and the means for electronic review.
+The methods and responsibilities for ensuring the safety and accuracy of electronic records and documents must also be documented and implemented.
+They should include system backup procedures that are conducted when significant changes to the system occurs or at least once per year.